wvteijlingen/conversationalist/README.md

         messages: "What kind of pasta would you like?",

         // Include a prompt that allows the user to pick from a predefined set of pastas.
-        // The result of this prompt will be passed into the `handlePastaType` method, as indicated by
+        // Whatever the user answers to this prompt will be passed into the `handlePastaType` method,
-        // the `nextStep` field.
+        // as indicated by the `nextStep` field.
         prompt: {
           type: "picker",
           choices: [